shekhar-patil/shekhar-patil.github.io/blog/2025-08-20-google-interview-experience/index.md

 Not getting into Google stung—but the journey changed me.
 I learned more in three months than I had in the past year.
 If you’re going through something similar, just know this: you’re not alone, and every setback is a setup for growth.

----

-Let me know if you want a tweet-sized summary or LinkedIn version to promote the blog!